Category: Guest Post

 What are executive function delays?
 Research shows they’re similar in ADHD and autism

-ABO Photography/Shutterstock Adam Guastella, University of Sydney and Kelsie Boulton, University of Sydney Neurodevelopmental conditions such as attention deficit hyperactivity disorder (ADHD) and autism affect about one in ten children. […]
+ABO Photography/Shutterstock Adam Guastella, University of Sydney and Kelsie Boulton, University of Sydney Neurodevelopmental conditions such as attention deficit hyperactivity disorder (ADHD) and autism affect about one in ten children.
+These conditions impact learning, behaviour and development.
+Executive function delays are core to challenges people with neurodevelopmental conditions experience.
+This includes skills such as paying […]

 Aug 14